sahanaashwin08/project--2/README.md

 *It can validate form inputs, create pop-up messages, update content without reloading the page, and handle user actions*.
 *Works together with HTML and CSS to create modern websites*.

-👉 Example:
-When you click the Submit button, JavaScript can check whether the email is valid or if any field is empty.

 **EXAMPLE**: